Pardes Hannah is a Jewish Renewal synagogue in Ann Arbor, Michigan, affiliated with ALEPH: The Alliance for Jewish Renewal

 Our ongoing activities, to which all are invited, include Shabbat morning services, Kabbalat Shabbat services, study sessions, meditation offerings, Rosh Chodesh celebrations, and holiday celebrations.
 See our calendar for more specific information.

-Services are led by Rabbi Elliot Ginsburg, founder and spiritual leader of Pardes Hannah, and other skilled leaders in our chevre including Hazzan Gabrielle Pescador, Lucinda Kurtz, Jane Blumenthal, and Linda Leah Greene.
-Attending one or more of our services offers the opportunity to experience a flavor of our Jewish Renewal community.
+Services are led by Rabbi Elliot GInsburg, founder and spiritual leader of Pardes Hannah, and other skilled leaders in our community including Rabbi Aura Ahuvia, Lucinda Kurtz, Linda Dominik, and Megan Sims.
+Attending one of more of our services, study sessions, or gatherings offers the opportunity to experience the flavor of our Jewish Renewal community.

 Lucinda Kurtz, M.A., a Brennan Healing Science Practitioner, is a former professor of Women’s Studies and has been teaching Kabbalah classes in Ann Arbor and nationally.
 She graduated from Rabbi Nadya’s Gross’s Wisdom School with a commitment to continue the feminine transmission of Kabbalah in her monthly Rosh Chodesh Circles, Kabbalah classes, Omer journeys, and bi-annual retreats.
 She believes Kabbalah and spiritual practice can be paths to self-awareness and transformation and integrates this understanding into her active energy healing practice.
 She has been certified a “Vatika,” “Sage-ing Mentor” through The Sage-ing Legacy Program.
 She teaches the spiritual eldering work initiated by the founder of Jewish Renewal, Rabbi Zalman Schachter-Shalomi in Ann Arbor, at national Jewish Renewal gatherings, and in online classes.